BrookesLab/duc-consent/README.md

 - **Consent-Centric Design**: Focuses exclusively on conditions driven by user or subject consent
 - **Condition Clusters**: Modular condition structures including rule types and terms
 - **Explicit Asset Linkage**: Conditions are tied to one or more assets via unique identifiers
-- **Flexible Extensions**: Support for additional metadata via ornaments and parameters
+- **Flexible Extensions**: Support for additional metadata via termParameter and conditionParameter
 - **Strong Validation**: Conforms to [JSON Schema Draft 2020-12](https://json-schema.org/draft/2020-12/schema)

 ---